Almost all the time, a mosquito bite is just a small nuisance that swells up, itches a little, then dissipates, and is easily forgotten.

 A comprehensive survey of the potential battlefield, your yard, is the first step toward effective mosquito control.
-Check for and clearing any standing water anywhere, both obvious and not-so-obvious.
+Check for and clear any standing water anywhere, both obvious and not-so-obvious.

 It can breed mosquitoes if they can hold water for more than a few days, and female mosquitoes can drop their eggs in as little as an inch of water.
 A single mosquito may lay 1,200 eggs, and a five-gallon bucket of water can breed enough mosquitos to infest an entire city block in a residential area.

 - Toys – Rain will fill teacup sets, toy trucks, and even Frisbees left on the lawn.
-The same goes for old-fashioned tire swings that gather stagnant rainfall, as well as any old tire left lying around the yard.
+The same goes for old-fashioned tire swings that gather stagnant rainfall and any old tire left lying around the yard.
 Ensure that the children clean up after themselves and dispose of the tires.

-- Yard equipment – An empty flower pot, an upright wheelbarrow, or even an abandoned shovel can store water long enough for mosquito larvae to develop.
+- Yard equipment – An empty flower pot, a good wheelbarrow, or even an abandoned shovel can store water long enough for mosquito larvae to develop.
 Store equipment indoors or turn it over to allow rain to run off.

 - Birdbaths and wading pools — During warm weather, take a hose to the birdbath at least once a week to keep the water from stagnating.
 When the kids aren’t using the pool, flip it over and place it against a wall.
 If you have a swimming pool, make sure it is cleaned and serviced regularly.